durbanlegend/thag_rs/README.md

 ![Help](assets/helpt.png)

-You can enter `thag` arguments and options in any order, as long as you separate them from any script arguments with a `--` separator.
+You can enter `thag` arguments and options in any order.
+If your script or dynamic run accepts arguments of its own, they must come after the `thag` arguments and separated from them by a double dash (`--`).
+In other words, the common convention imposed by `clap`.

-Note that you can enable debug logging by specifying the `--verbose` option twice, e.g. `-vv`.
-For this you must also set the environment variable `RUST_LOG=thag=debug`.

 ## Overview